kyphan38/web/assets/docs/leetcode/docs/theory/big-o.md

 ## Why Constants Are Ignored

-Constants (e.g., 5 in 5n^2) are scaling factors that don’t affect growth rates
+Constants (e.g., 5 in 5n^2) are scaling factors that don't affect growth rates

 - Zoologist analogy: A Corgi (n^2) and Husky (5n^2) differ in size but belong to the same "Dog" species (O(n^2))
 - Reasoning